What is Cloud Business Intelligence?

 The potential of cloud BI, like cloud computing, is staggering.
 Enterprises are migrating to the cloud and are already enjoying the benefits, such as lowered cost, increased deployment speed and ease of use.
 Cloud applications now boast equivalent computing power to on-premise applications.
 They offer users feature-depth that was, up until now, only available in locally installed software.

-Cloud BI has the potential to become a lynch-pin in the analytic and BI strategies of enterprises, by providing end-users with real-time access to business-critical data.
+Cloud BI has the potential to become a lynch-pin in the analytic and BI strategies of enterprises including self-service BI, by providing end-users with real-time access to business-critical data.